P2PJapanese/P2PJapanese.github.io/index.md

 * 1.5 hour: 3500 yen
 * 2 hour: 4500 yen

-Prices are in JPY or Bitcoin Cash equivalent in bitcoin.com wallet when the invoice is created.
+Prices are in JPY or Bitcoin Cash equivalent when the invoice is created.

 Skype lessons and face to face lessons are the same price.